 - Provide group transportation instead of having each guest drive themselves

-- Reduce your guests to reduce extra food, waste, water use, packaging, and more
+- Reduce your guest count to reduce extra food, waste, water use, packaging, and more

 With a little thought about packaging, end use, and reuse, you can significantly reduce the environmental impact of your wedding and have an eco-friendly celebration that everyone will enjoy!

 48 Fields Farm is a Leesburg Virginia barn wedding venue for celebrations of all sizes.